hecomi/uRaymarching/README.md

 uRaymarching
 ============
-**uRaymarching** is a raymarching shader templates using [uShaderTemplate](https://github.com/hecomi/uShaderTemplate) (the latest version of uShaderTemplate is included in this asset).
+**uRaymarching** is a raymarching shader templates using [uShaderTemplate](https://github.com/hecomi/uShaderTemplate).
 The following functions are implemented:

 - Create a raymarching object **only by writing a distance function**
 - Legacy (**Forward** / **Deferred**) and **UniversalRP** are supported